SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/name_formats.md

 Variable names should read close to natural English out loud.
 Avoid putting the type of the variable in its name, sometimes called hungarian notation: for example, using `is_parent_bool` to indicate a boolean, or `children_list` indicating a list.

 Adding extra information into the variable name does help make things more clear, for example, `got_notice_date`, or `plaintiff_email`.
-But this is helpful because we're describing the contents of the variable, not it's type.
-Our [conventions for our PDF and docx variables](document_variables.md) go into more detail on this.
+But this is helpful because we're describing the purpose of the variable, not it's type.
+Our [conventions for our PDF and docx variables](doc_vars_reference.md) has some good examples.

 For a boolean value, use a word or phrase that you can answer with yes or no. They are often verb-noun pairs. `has_` and `is_` can be useful. **Examples:** `is_minor`, `was_convicted`, `has_court_date`.